Healthcare

 In the Netherlands, the first and most important contact is always the general practitioner (GP).
 The GP decides on a referral to a specialist in the hospital.
 It is not possible to make an appointment or go to the hospital yourself, which may be common in your own country.

-To go to GP , you must tell the assistant on the phone the reason for your visit.
-The assistant will ask some questions about your symptoms.
-Then the assistant will decide whether you can stop by for an appointment at the GP or get advice over the phone.
+To see the GP, you must tell the assistant on the phone the reason for your visit.
+The assistant will ask a number of questions about your complaints.
+After that, the assistant will decide whether you can come in for an appointment with the GP or whether you will receive telephone advice.

-There is a GP office outside opening hours and on weekends.
+Outside the opening hours of the GP and on weekends, there is a GP clinic.
 If you have a serious, urgent medical issue that can't wait until opening hours, you should call this "GP station.
 They will decide if you can come or if you have to wait.
 They will refer you to the hospital if necessary.
 Going to the hospital without a referral from a GP is not possible in the Netherlands.

 Of course, in life-threatening emergencies, there are ambulances you can call.
 The person on the phone will ask you questions and decide if an ambulance is needed or if you should go to GP/huisartsenpost.
 However, if a situation is not life-threatening, you should always go to the GP or doctor's office first.